dog-broad/OS_Notes/CN.md

 A connection is established, if the other side does the opposite and the state becomes ESTABLISHED.

 When the both the sides initiate a connection release the connection is terminated and the state returns to CLOSED state.

+# DHCP - Dynamic Host Configuration Protocol

+**Notes on DHCP**

+- DHCP stands for Dynamic Host Configuration Protocol.
+- It is a network protocol used to automatically assign IP addresses and other network configuration parameters to devices on a network.
+- DHCP is widely used in local area networks (LANs) to simplify the process of IP address management.
+- It operates on the client-server model, where a DHCP server manages a pool of IP addresses and leases them to DHCP clients.
+- The DHCP process involves four main steps: Discover, Offer, Request, and Acknowledge (DORA).

+**Understanding DHCP**

+DHCP is essential for the proper functioning of modern networks.
+Without DHCP, network administrators would need to manually assign IP addresses to each device, which can be time-consuming and prone to errors.
+DHCP automates this process, making it easier to manage IP address allocation and configuration.

+**What DHCP Does:**

+1. **IP Address Allocation:** DHCP dynamically assigns IP addresses to devices on a network.
+When a device joins the network, it sends a DHCP Discover message to find an available IP address.
+The DHCP server responds with a DHCP Offer, providing the client with an IP address lease.

+2. **Subnet Mask and Default Gateway:** DHCP not only provides IP addresses but also supplies subnet masks and default gateway information to clients.
+These parameters are crucial for proper routing of data packets within the network.

+3. **DNS Server Configuration:** DHCP can also provide clients with the IP addresses of Domain Name System (DNS) servers.
+This ensures that devices can resolve domain names into IP addresses for internet connectivity and name resolution.

+4. **Lease Management:** IP addresses assigned by DHCP are not permanent.
+Instead, they are leased for a specific duration.
+Before the lease expires, the client can request a lease renewal from the DHCP server.
+This allows the network to efficiently manage IP address allocation and adapt to changes in the network.

+**How DHCP Works**

+The DHCP process involves the following steps:

+1. **Discover:** When a device connects to a network and needs an IP address, it broadcasts a DHCP Discover message on the network.
+The Discover message asks for an available DHCP server.

+2. **Offer:** When a DHCP server receives the Discover message, it checks its pool of available IP addresses.
+If an address is available, the DHCP server sends a DHCP Offer message to the requesting client, offering the available IP address for lease.

+3. **Request:** Upon receiving the DHCP Offer, the client may receive multiple offers from different DHCP servers.
+It then selects one of the offers and sends a DHCP Request message to the chosen server, indicating its acceptance of the offered IP address.

+4. **Acknowledge:** The DHCP server that receives the DHCP Request message acknowledges the client's acceptance by sending a DHCP Acknowledge (ACK) message.
+This message confirms the IP address lease and provides additional configuration information, such as subnet mask, default gateway, and DNS server addresses.

+5. **Lease Renewal:** As the IP address lease approaches its expiration time, the client may request a lease renewal from the DHCP server.
+If the DHCP server approves the renewal, the client's IP address lease is extended.

+6. **Release:** When a device disconnects from the network or no longer needs an IP address, it sends a DHCP Release message to the DHCP server, indicating that it is relinquishing the leased IP address.

+Overall, DHCP simplifies network management by automating IP address assignment and configuration, allowing for efficient use of IP addresses, and supporting dynamic changes in network topology and devices.